 Unique situations come up and you may want to go right to the source looking for answers.
 For example, there is an entire chapter of Title 21 dedicated to habitual offenders.

-Whenever you need or want to check the status of your driver's license, you can order a driving record report.
+Whenever you need or want to check the status of your Delaware driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the DMV.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record with the Delaware DMV.
+This report will also show points currently held against your DE driver's license and, in some cases, information on any accidents you have had.

 Traffic violations, whether they are minor or major, can trigger the Delaware Division of Motor Vehicles (DMV) to penalize your driving privileges.
 If you commit too many minor traffic offenses or certain major offenses, you may receive a driver's license suspension, be charged fines, face defensive driving/driver improvement course requirements, and be placed under driving restrictions.